andrews1022/web-development-course-list/README.md

 # Web Development In 2021 - A Practical Guide Course List

 It's that time of year again, and Brad Traversy has released his annual Web Development roadmap for the upcoming year.
 It is a fantastic resource that I know we are all thankful for.
 And being a web developer has never been better, and as shown in the video, there are a **TON** of technologies at our disposal!
 However, this can also be quite intimidating for beginners.
-So I have comprised a list below of the top Udemy courses for each slide as well some other resources, hopefully easing your decision making.
-Each block of courses are listed in alphabetical order for simplicity's sake.
+So, I have comprised a list below of the top Udemy courses for each slide as well some other resources, hopefully easing your decision making.
+Each block of courses is listed in alphabetical order for simplicity's sake.

 You certainly **DO NOT** need to learn everything here.
 This list aims to simply provide you with the options of what you _CAN_ learn (and some things you _SHOULD_ learn - such as HTML, CSS, and JavaScript).
 So, it really is up to you what you want to learn.

 **[Watch the video here](https://www.youtube.com/watch?v=VfGW0Qiy2I0)**

-And of course there are other learning platforms besides Udemy, but it's the platform I am personally most familiar with and I think (??) is one of the most popular, so that's what I am going with.
-So without further ado, let's get learning!
+And of course, there are other learning platforms besides Udemy.
+But it's the platform I am personally most familiar with and I think one of the most popular, so that's what I am going with.
+So, without further ado, let's get learning!

-But first, if Udemy's not your jam, no worries!
-There are plenty of other sites to learn from, some of which I've listed below:
+If Udemy's not your jam though, no worries!
+There are plenty of other resources to learn about web development from, some of which I've listed below:

 ## Udemy Alternatives